Loci of 3-periodics in an Elliptic Billiard: why so many ellipses?: Introduction

 \subsection{Outline}

-We start reviewing previous results, Section~\ref{sec:recap}.
-Main results appear in Sections~\ref{sec:loci_geom} and \ref{sec:algebraic}.
-In the former we describe our new proof method and in the latter we present our resultants-base elimination method to compute the Zariski closure of rational Centers.
+Our main methods appear in Sections~\ref{sec:loci_geom} and \ref{sec:algebraic}.
 We conclude in Section~\ref{sec:conclusion} with a list of questions and interesting links and videos.
-The Appendices review foundations and are also where longer calculations and tables appear.
+The Appendices contain supporting material.
+Most figures contain clickable links to relevant videos and/or the experiment displayed on our browser-based \href{https://dan-reznik.github.io/ellipse-mounted-loci-p5js}{app} \cite{darlan2020-ellipse-mounted}.